What Is a Good CPS? Average Click Speed and How to Click Faster

 What affects your CPS

-Your score is not just raw hand speed.
+Your score isn't just raw hand speed.
 Several things move the number:

 - Test length.
 Short tests flatter you.
-It is easy to hit 9 CPS for one second and much harder to average it over 30.
+It's easy to hit 9 CPS for one second and much harder to average it over 30.
 Always compare like-for-like.

 - Your mouse.
 A light mouse with crisp, low-resistance switches lets you click faster than a stiff, heavy one.
 Latency matters too.